augchan42/augchan42.github.io/_posts/2024-09-01-Zustand-State-Management.md

 # Zustand: A Weapon for Efficient User State Management in React

-As React developers, we've all been there: wrestling with component re-renders, juggling refs, and crafting elaborate memoization strategies just to keep our user state consistent across the app.
-But what if I told you there's a simpler way?
-Enter Zustand, a state management library that's changing the game for React developers everywhere.
+As React developers, we often face challenges with component re-renders, managing refs, and developing complex memoization strategies to keep user state consistent across the app.
+A simpler approach exists with Zustand, a state management library that offers significant improvements for React developers.

 ## The Old Way: A Tangle of Refs and Callbacks